 Apple Inc spending from 'green bonds' hits US$2.8 billion

-Apple Inc said on Wednesday it allotted US$2.8 billion raised from "green bonds" that last year funded 17 projects that will generate 1.2 gigawatts of renewable energy.

-REUTERS: Apple Inc said on Wednesday it allotted US$2.8 billion raised from "green bonds" that last year funded 17 projects that will generate 1.2 gigawatts of renewable energy.
+Apple Inc said on Wednesday (Mar 17) it allotted US$2.8 billion raised from "green bonds" that last year funded 17 projects.
+It said these projects will generate 1.2 gigawatts of renewable energy.

 It said the projects will avoid an average of 921,000 metric tons of carbon emissions each year, which it said is equal to removing nearly 200,000 cars from the road.